eriiic0225/wehelp_phase1/week5/README.md

 ---

-### SELECT the average of follower_count of the first 2 rows, in descending order of follower_count, from the member table.
+#### 👾SELECT the average of follower_count of the first 2 rows, in descending order of follower_count, from the member table.

 ```bash
 mysql> SELECT AVG(follower_count) FROM (SELECT follower_count FROM member ORDER BY follower_count DESC LIMIT 2) AS TOP2_AVG;